informal-org/informal/appy/templates/docs/tutorial.md

 arr[arr % 10 == 0]
 # [10, 20]
 ```
-Later on, you'll see how functions let you perform even more flexible filtering.
+And that's just for starters.
+With functions, you'll be able to slice and dice through any dataset with ease.

-## Maps
+## Pattern Matching Maps
 ```ruby
 greetings:
     "English": "Hello!"